THE TEAM

 Associate, Public Programs

-Sula works at the intersection of restorative justice and reconciliation.
-Prior to the Institute for Creative Repair she was a project manager at Why me? - a UK-based NGO that delivers and promotes Restorative Justice.
-In this capacity she managed Project Articulate, a project aiming to widen access to Restorative Justice for people who speak English as an additional language, as well as the Youth Justice Project which aimed to widen access to restorative services for young people from minoritized backgrounds.
+Sula works at the intersection of restorative justice, reconciliation and creative practices.
+She is the founder of Fibre Made, a sustainable fibre art business that creates crochet bags, accessories and handmade yarn using repurposed textiles.
+She was project manager at Why me? - a UK-based NGO that delivers and promotes Restorative Justice.
 Sula is a trained restorative facilitator who has worked with young people in schools delivering “conflict clinics'' aimed at addressing conflict between students, and upskilling them to address conflict in their own contexts.